COVID-19 Impacts on City Services

 Adjusting Workplace Policies

-All essential city services - police, fire, public works, water and sewer - will continue without interruption.
-Other city business will continue being conducted, to the greatest degree possible, using electronic communications and other means that either do not require a physical presence at City Hall or that provide social distancing to the greatest extent possible.
+All essential city services - police, fire, public works, water and sewer - continue without interruption.
+Other city business continues being conducted, to the greatest degree possible, using electronic communications and other means that either do not require a physical presence at City Hall or that provide social distancing to the greatest extent possible.

-All non-essential inspections are being suspended until the end of April to limit the public’s and city employee exposure to potentially unsafe situations.
-Life safety inspections and responses will continue during this time, but with extra steps being taken to ensure public safety.
-While interacting with the public, inspectors are being asked to maintain the Centers for Disease Control recommended distance of six feet from people as much as is practical, and when needed will be using face and eye protection.
+Consistent with the modifications implemented during the earlier mitigation phases this year, all non-essential inspections are suspended until further notice to limit the public’s and city employee exposure to potentially unsafe situations.
+Life safety inspections and responses continue during this time, but with extra steps being taken to ensure public safety.
+While interacting with the public, inspectors will maintain a distance of six feet and wear a mask.
 During this time the City will not be imposing missed or rescheduled inspection fees.
 Specific inspection information is outlined below.

 Building Permit and Fire Prevention Inspections

 Building permit inspections will be continuing as they often relate to fire suppression, electrical, natural gas or safe construction practices.
-Screening questions to determine if any persons present are experiencing cold or flu symptoms will be asked at the time when inspections are being scheduled.
+Screening questions to determine if any persons present are experiencing COVID-19 symptoms will be asked at the time when inspections are being scheduled.
 If individuals have been experiencing symptoms, they will be asked to not be present or away from the area during inspections.
+Staff will wear masks and practice social distancing.

 Water Meter Upgrades and Installation

-Water meter upgrades are being suspended and new water meter installations are continuing.
+Residential water meter upgrades are suspended and new water meter installations are continuing.
 As with all continuing inspections, screening questions will be asked and additional safety and distancing steps will be taken when necessary.

 Limiting City Employee Exposure to the Public While Maintaining Essential Services